🧬 SIA-1 Documentation

 🧬 Base Agent Evolution

-folder.
+SIA-1 can evolve any base agent placed in the /DNA folder.
 The system will continuously improve and evolve your agent's functionality through AI-guided modifications.

 How It Works